How To Stay In Canada After IEC Working Holiday Visa

 If you are unsure what to do next and if you are eligible to stay in Canada under a different program we recommend checking with migration expert.

-If you are planning to settle in Vancouver, make sure to read our 50 things we wish we knew before moving to Vancouver.
+If you are planning to settle in Vancouver, make sure to read the 50 things we wish we knew before moving to Vancouver or our moving to Toronto guide here.

 Sending money to or from Canada?
-Be sure to read our guide here or get your first trade for free with CurrencyFair here.
+Be sure to read our guide here or get your first five transfers for free with CurrencyFair here.

 Heading over on IEC visa and researching future options?
 Read our IEC guide here.